rkdarst/thoughts-on-academic-supervising/README.rst

 Academic management
 -------------------

+These are some notes, possibly even a guide or book someday, about how to best lead and manage junior researchers.
+For more info, see the introduction of the guide itself.

 Objectives:

 * Understand the difficulties your staff might face
 * Prevent demotivation and burn-out
 * Take full advantage of your resources